A-DYB/warframe-weapon-simulator/Readme.md

 # Pocket Simulacrum
-This is a Monte Carlo simulator.
-That means using probability, many simulations are averaged to get the result.
-This aims to be REASONABLY close to perfect simulation, up to my discretion.
+This uses Monte Carlo methods.
+That means using random sampling, many simulations are averaged to get the result.

+Most things are implemented with the exception of some weapon specific functionality (see below: Things that may not be added, unless largely requested).
+Melee attack spacing uses the time to complete the moveset divided by the number of hits.

 ![](images/simulation.png)